What is sclerotherapy?

 Can spider veins get worse after sclerotherapy?

 Sclerotherapy is a non-invasive way to improve the look and feel of spider veins and varicose veins with rare side effects.
 However, it’s important to have realistic expectations for your results.
 Often, veins may look worse before they look better.
 Most patients notice a significant improvement after several weeks have passed and the body has had time to heal from spider vein treatment.
-Speak with your dermatologist, Dr. Michael C. Margulies, to learn more about your varicose vein treatment options in Miami.
+Speak with your dermatologist, to learn more about your varicose vein treatment options in Miami.

 Schedule a Consultation Today!